-- A. These rules set forth policies and procedures for administrative proceedings before the Salt Lake County Board of Equalization (Board). - B. These rules are supplemented by relevant provisions in Utah Code Sections 59-2-109, 59-2-1001 through 1006 and 59-2-1017 (hereafter Section refers to the Utah Code); Utah Admin.
-Code R884-24P-66 (County Board of Equalization Procedures and Appeals), Utah State Tax Commission Standards of Practice (Procedures and Guidelines for Boards of Equalization), and any other statute or rule applicable to the Board of Equalization.
+- A. These rules set forth policies and procedures for administrative proceedings before the Salt Lake County Board of Equalization (Board). - B. These rules are supplemented by relevant provisions in Utah Code Sections 59-2-1001 through 1006 and 59-2-1017 (hereafter Section refers to the Utah Code); Utah Admin.
+Code R884-24P-66 (County Board of Equalization Procedures and Appeals) and Utah State Tax Commission Standards of Practice (Procedures and Guidelines for Boards of Equalization).